Introductory activities

 • the subject matter

-• the values they represent and whether the students agree with the position they take (the anti-racism badge’s evolution is particularly interesting)
+• the values represented and whether students agree with these

-• what these badges say about the world we live in.
+• what the pins/badges say about the world we live in

-Jasper Jones is set in a small country town in Western Australia in the mid-1960s, the beginning of a time of cultural questioning and change in Australia.
-Divide students into groups and allocate each group one of the badges listed above, and have them determine the focus of the protest and whether such protest would have any currency today using the same aspects they have previously considered:
+Jasper Jones is set in a small country town in Western Australia in the mid-1960s.
+This was a period of burgeoning cultural change and questioning in Australia.
+Divide students into groups and allocate each group a pin/badge from the list above.
+Have them determine the focus of the protest and whether it is still relevant today.
+They can also consider:

-• the questions these badges were raising about Australian cultural values.
+• the questions these pins/badges raise about Australian cultural values

-Students could then choose two of these badges and update them for today’s context.
-The nature of the alteration will depend on the student’s point of view and how they wish to position the responder in relation to the particular cause.
-Students should also include a justification that accounts for how their language choices address the context (words, layout, colour, size), whether they have observed much change regarding the issues behind the chosen badges and whether, and why, they have chosen to use either inclusive or polarising language.
+Students could then choose TWO badges and update them for today’s context.
+The nature of the alteration will depend on the student’s point of view and how they wish to position the responder in relation to the cause.
+Students should also include a justification that accounts for how their choices address the context (words, layout, colour, size); whether they have observed much change regarding the social issues; and whether (and why) they have chosen to use inclusive OR polarising language.

 The characterisation of adults in Jasper Jones is a key area for exploration.
-In this activity students explore the changing role of women in 1960s Australia as preparation for reflecting on the character of Ruth Bucktin.
+In this activity, students will explore the changing role of women in 1960s Australia in preparation for reflecting on the character of Ruth Bucktin.

-• What do you notice about the representations of men and women in this advertisement and photograph from 1965?
+• What do you notice about the representations of men and women in the advertisement and the photograph?

-• If we assume that the beer advertisement is a mirror to Australian domestic life in the sixties, what is this society like?
+• If we assume that the advertisement is a mirror to Australian domestic life in the late 1960s, what was society like?

 • How do you think people felt?
-What particular values are suggested here?
+What values are suggested?

 • What patterns of representation do you see?